leewsimpson/agent_powerpoint/README.md

 ## Python SlideGen

-Python SlideGen orchestrates an LLM driven workflow that converts prompt + images into a PPTX slide, complete with execution, screenshot capture, scoring, and iterative improvement loops.
+Python SlideGen orchestrates an LLM driven workflow that converts a prompt plus optional reference layout image and asset images into a PPTX slide, complete with execution, screenshot capture, scoring, and iterative improvement loops.
 Prompt templates that steer the LLM live under `slidegen/prompt_templates/` and are loaded at runtime so they can be reviewed or customised without touching the codebase.

 ### Quick Start